sassoftware/restaf-demos/README.md

 npx @sassoftware/mcp-serverjs@latest
 ```

-Make sure that the .env file is in the current working directory(see below for details)
+Make sure that the .env file is in the current working directory

----

-## modify or add tools

----

-- Add a file to the toolSet folder
-- Use one of the files in this folder as a guide
-- Use toolhelpers folder for the function code(recommended)
-- Add the new file to the index.js file in toolSet folder
-- Restart the mcp server

-## Persisting scores

----

-You can use many mcp servers to persist the scoring data.
-See this [repository](https://github.com/sassoftware/restaf-demos/tree/redis-subscriber) for an example of using mcp/redis to persist the scores in a CAS table.

 ---